-The 718e climber requires very little maintenance.
-The only maintenance you need to do periodically is to clean the climber.
-You will also need to change the batteries when they wear down.
+The climber requires little maintenance beyond periodic cleaning.
+Occassionally, you will need to change the batteries when they wear down.
 Instructions for these procedures are provided in this section.
 If you encounter problems with the climber, refer to Troubleshooting Tips in this section for help.